zeroDivisible/jasper_recompiler/README.md

 =================
+## Info

+This is quick and dirty app - was created in like 10-20 minutes.
+Don't expect code quality here.

 On my machine, iReport designer was failing to recompile .jrxml files, even when the versions of it and the jasper dependency were matched.
 I didn't want to find solution for that one online as error messages were cryptic, so this simple tool makes it a bit easier.